evo-cloud/incubator/README.md

 - `--parallel=N`: optional, explicitly specify the number of tasks to run in parallel
 - `--parallel-max=N`: optional, limit the number of parallel run tasks, default is number of CPUs on the system
 - `--clean`: optional, when specified, all packages are re-built, without checking changes of depended files/packages
+- `--save-space`: optional, delete intermediate files when a package is successfully built to use as less disk space as possible
 - `--script`: optional, display in log format, regardless whether current output is a TTY.

 ### Packages